polyaxon/polyaxon/docs/integrations/keras.md

 ## Overview

-Polyaxon provides a [tracking API](/references/polyaxon-tracking-api/) to track experiment and report metrics, artifacts, logs, and results to a dashboard.
+Polyaxon provides a [tracking API](/references/polyaxon-tracking-api/) to track experiment and report metrics, artifacts, logs, and results to the Polyaxon dashboard.

 ## Tracking Keras experiments